sffc/socketio-file-upload/README.md

 Socket.IO File Upload
 =====================

 This module provides functionality to upload files from a browser to a Node.JS server that runs Socket.IO.
 Throughout the process, if their browser supports WebSockets, the user will not submit a single HTTP request.
-Supports Socket.IO 0.9 and 1.0.
+Supports Socket.IO 0.9 and higher.

 The intended audience are single-page web apps, but other types of Node.JS projects may benefit from this library.